rayocom/rayocom-website/docs/welcome/intro.md

 ## Getting Started

 1. **Contact us for a demo** - Reach out to our team to schedule a demonstration of our platform.
-2. **Plan your integration** - Our experts will help you plan how to integrate Angany.ai with your existing systems.
+2. **Plan your integration** - Our experts will help you plan how to integrate Rayocom  Ai with your existing systems.
 3. **Follow the documentation** - Use our guides to understand the platform's capabilities.
 4. **Train your voice agents** - Customize and train voice agents for your specific business needs.
 5. **Monitor performance** - Use analytics to continuously improve your voice communication systems.